njsaugat/etrade/README.md

 1. modify the phone number to accomodate OTPs
 2. one user -->many otps
 3. modifiy the user object to have phone number field. the username field should behave like phone number.

+Signal works in such a way that if certain event has happened then it will automatically get fired.

+This will allow the profile to be created once the user has already registered.

+this is a great way for logging the users and sending them the required information.